• Start Here!

 Is it safe to travel in Vietnam?

 Yes, it’s generally safe even if you can come across purse-snatchers and pickpockets in places like Ho Chi Minh City, Nha Trang, and Hanoi.
-One advice is to not wave with your phone on busy roads and to use crossbody purses/bags or backpacks.
+One piece of advice is to not wave with your phone on busy roads and to use crossbody purses/bags or backpacks.

 Sometimes, you come across people (like street vendors) who try to squeeze some extra money from you.
 It’s a markup you simply need to add into the calculation and Vietnamese people get scammed from time to time as well.